Nonperturbative Waveguide Quantum Electrodynamics: Quantum phase transitions with gapless dispersions

-When the dispersion is sublinear with $l\!<\!1$ (also known as the super-Ohmic bath), the integral in $\Theta$ converges and thus the effective mass always remains finite $m_{\rm eff}\!<\!\infty$.
-Thus, the whole results discussed in Secs.~\ref{sec:lm}-\ref{sec:app} for a gapped dispersion qualitatively remain the same, except for the point that all the bound states now behave as the (quasi) BIC in the present gapless case.
-Importantly, the ground state can thus be well-approximated by the lowest decoupled eigenstate $|\psi_{0}\rangle|0\rangle$ (cf. Eq.~\eqref{deceig}), which has $q\!=\!0$ and provides the unique ground state due to the nonvanishing excitation energy $\Delta_g\!>\!0$ (see Eq.~\eqref{renqfreq}).
+Firstly, when the effective mass remains finite $m_{\rm eff}\!<\!\infty$ the whole results discussed in Secs.~\ref{sec:lm}-\ref{sec:app} for a gapped dispersion qualitatively remain the same, except for the point that all the bound states now behave as the (quasi) BIC in the present gapless case.
+Importantly, the ground state can thus be well-approximated by the lowest decoupled eigenstate $|\psi_{0}\rangle|0\rangle$ (cf. Eq.~\eqref{deceig}), which has ${\cal O}\!=\!0$ and provides the unique ground state due to the nonvanishing excitation energy $\Delta_g\!>\!0$ (see Eq.~\eqref{renqfreq}).
 Note that, while $\Delta_g$ can be exponentially small as $g$ is increased, it still remains nonzero in $L\!\to\!\infty$ at any finite $g$.
-Thus, the system cannot exhibit the exact two-fold degeneracy, and we conclude that it resides in the delocalized phase at arbitrary coupling strengths in a sublinear case $l\!<\!1$.
-It is worthwhile to note that the same argument also rules out the possibility of a phase transition for general gapped dispersions, which include some experimentally relevant situations, such as cavity array and open transmission lines.
+Thus, the ground state is not expected to exhibit the exact two-fold degeneracy and should remain delocalized.
+It is worthwhile to note that the same argument should also rule out the possibility of a phase transition for general gapped dispersions, which include some experimentally relevant situations, such as cavity array and (finite-size) open transmission lines.